Wine glossary

 Intensity

-This characteristic may refer to colour tone, breadth and deepness of the aroma or a particularly pronounced taste
+A characteristic that can refer to the shade of color, the breadth and depth of aroma, or a particularly pronounced flavour

 l